QLD Construction Site Accident Lawyers

 4. Workers’ Compensation and Rehabilitation Act 2003

-If you suffer a psychological or physical injury in a mining or construction accident, you could be entitled to make a construction accident claim, including one or more of the following:
+If you suffer psychological trauma or a physical injury in a mining or construction accident, you could be entitled to make a construction accident claim, including one or more of the following:

 Can I Claim Compensation for a Construction Site Injury?

-The specific circumstances of your case will determine whether you can make a compensation claim for a construction site injury.
+The specific circumstances of your case will determine your eligibility to claim fair compensation for a construction site injury.
 Key factors include:

-1. Where and how the workplace accident happened
+1. Where and how the workplace accident occurred

 2. The severity of construction site injuries